devsoc-unsw/notangles/README.md

 - `npm run start:mock` (if you don’t have the server running locally; connects to our real server)

 You can then access the client at `localhost:3000` in your favourite web browser.

+### Running the back-end

+(Skip this for now) Navigate into `notangles/server` and run `docker-compose up`.
+This runs the server and the database as a bundle.

+(Start from here) After that, navigate to the `timetable-scraper` repo and run `npm start`.
+This will start the scraper’s server.
+To update the scraped data, run `npm run scraper`.
+This command should only need to be run once each term.

 ## Documentation